oneconcern/datamon/docs/proposals/diamond-design.md

                       [--with-conflicts]   # <- this is the default - overlaps are reported as conflicts detected when merging splits

 datamon diamond commit --diamond {diamond-id} \
-                       --with-checkpoints   # <- indicates an incremental upload: conflicts are subsequent versions of uploaded files
+                       --with-checkpoints   # <- indicates an incremental upload: "conflicts" are reported as subsequent versions of an uploaded file

 datamon diamond commit --diamond {diamond-id} \
                        --no-conflicts       # <- forbids any overlap to take place at commit time